durcor/shalculator/README.md

 # shalculator
-A calculator with a shell interface with a LISP-like scripting interface.
+A shell-centric calculator with a with a LISP-like scripting interface.

 # Usage
 ```sh